Claremont McKenna College: Student government

 The Associated Students of Claremont McKenna College (ASCMC) is the official student government of Claremont McKenna College.
 ASCMC is composed of an executive board and a student senate.
 The executive board consists of both elected and appointed positions.
 It is chaired by the President, and meets weekly to discuss long-term projects and endeavors.
 Permanent committees led by members of executive board include the events team, the diversity & inclusion committee, and the residential life committee.
 Additionally, each class president has a cabinet to carry out class programming.
 The Senate is chaired by the executive vice president of ASCMC, and is tasked with passing resolutions to influence institutional policy, funding student-led initiatives, and bringing in administrators and other college stakeholders for town hall discussions.
 Senate has four standing committees: administrative affairs & appropriations (AAA), environmental affairs, campus improvements, and student engagement.

 Affinity Groups

-CMC has a host of identity-based clubs and organizations, including 1 Gen, for first generation college students), Asian Pacific American Mentors, Black Student Associations, ¡Mi Gente! (for Latinx students), Sexuality and Gender Alliance, Women's Forum, and International Connect.
+CMC has numerous identity-based clubs and organizations, including 1 Gen, for first generation college students), Asian Pacific American Mentors, Black Student Associations, ¡Mi Gente! (for Latino students), Sexuality and Gender Alliance, Women's Forum, and International Connect.
 These clubs and organizations host a variety of support programming and social events for students to participate in.